Vitamin D Foods: Delicious Recipes to Boost Your Health

 Similarly, someone who spends a lot of time indoors from their job or school may also make less vitamin D. Low vitamin D levels are associated with skin cancer.
 While it may seem counterintuitive, this nutrient level is also reduced when recommended to limit sun exposure.

-At the other extreme, excessive vitamin D supplementation can cause the body to absorb too much calcium.
+On the other hand, excessive vitamin D supplementation can cause the body to absorb too much calcium.
 As a result, it can end up in places it doesn’t belong, like your arteries, contributing to heart disease.

 Symptoms of Vitamin D Deficiency